Elegy for Aberfan. Contemporary world music. Composer Laura Siersema.

-On October 21st, in the small mining village of Aberfan, a man-made mountain of coal waste collapsed on a primary school and nearby houses, killing 116 children and 28 adults.
+On October 21, 1966, in the small mining village of Aberfan, Wales, a man-made mountain of coal waste catastrophically collapsed on a primary school and nearby houses, killing 116 children and 28 adults.

-A psychological and spiritual rendering as much as a musical one, Aberfan is an excavation into my own soul.
-Propelling itself through me, Aberfan is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon what is most vulnerable in ourselves and in others, and the call to transform the inscrutable, through my music.
+Aberfan is an expression of the collective unconscious of our time.
+A psychological and spiritual rendering as much as a musical one, it is an excavation into my own soul.
+Propelling itself through time, Aberfan is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon what is most vulnerable in ourselves and in others, and the practice of transforming what cannot be fathomed through my music.

 RADIO INTERVIEW “I see [Aberfan] as the epitome of the folk process, because folk music, in all its definitions, is about stories.”
 (Nick Noble, WICN)

 Aberfan is a sponsored project of New York Foundation for the Arts (NYFA), a 501(c)(3), tax-exempt organization.
 Contributions on behalf of Aberfan must be made payable to NYFA, and are tax-deductible to the extent allowed by law.
 All donations will be acknowledged on my website and project page unless requested kept private.

 If sending a check, please make payable to NYFA & mail to:

 New York Foundation for the Arts